yii2-extensions/phpstan/docs/installation.md

 }
 ```

-With this setup, the extension will be automatically registered, and you only need to configure the Yii2-specific settings.
+With this setup, the extension will be automatically registered, and you only need to configure the Yii2 specific settings.

 ### Manual Extension Registration